 By successfully completing the GED exam, you demonstrate your dedication to personal development and your preparedness to tackle new challenges in your educational and professional path.

-Michigan GED Requirements
+GED in Michigan Requirements

 - Applicants must be at least 16 years old to be eligible for the GED test in Michigan.